oxsecurity/megalinter/docs/descriptors/snakemake_snakemake.md

                         custom logo, see docs. (default: None)

 NOTEBOOKS:
-  --edit-notebook TARGET
+  --draft-notebook TARGET
+                        Draft a skeleton notebook for the rule used to generate the given target file.
+This notebook can then be opened in a jupyter server, exeucted and implemented until ready.
+After saving, it will automatically be reused in non-interactive mode by Snakemake for subsequent jobs. (default: None) --edit-notebook TARGET
                         Interactively edit the notebook associated with the rule used to generate the given target file.
 This will